just-tell-me-what-to-do

 The Brain Dump Method That Actually Works

-Reduce daily decision load by 40% using cognitive offloading techniques designed for real life.
-Studies show getting those mental tabs out of your head creates immediate measurable relief.
+Reduce your daily decision load by up to 40% using cognitive offloading techniques designed for real life.
+Studies confirm that externalizing mental tabs creates immediate, measurable relief.

 3

-Sharing Mental Load (Not Just Tasks)
+Sharing Mental Load β€” Not Just Tasks

-Specific strategies for distributing invisible labor without becoming the manager of the management.
-Evidence shows even small shifts in mental load distribution create noticeable relief.
+Specific strategies for redistributing invisible labor without becoming the manager of your own delegation.
+Evidence shows even small shifts in load distribution produce noticeable, lasting relief.

 4